All Episodes

 That would decriminalize even the hardest of drugs and put in writing now her plan for an earned pathway to citizenship, as she calls it, but that is amnesty.

-Uh, to me, every one of these policies is radical, extreme, and dangerous.
+To me, every one of these policies is radical, extreme, and dangerous.

-Well, that's that's because they are.
+Well, that's because they are.

-I mean, we need to understand that Kamala and her sidekick waltz, who's even more radical, represent the replacement of America with a country which is more like Venezuela than it is like the United States.
+I mean, we need to understand that Kamala and her sidekick, Waltz, who's even more radical, represent the replacement of America with a country which is more like Venezuela than it is like the United States.

-And I'm frankly looking forward to the debate because I actually think Trump has a relatively easy job if he'll relax and do it, and that is just allow Kamala to be Kamala.
+And I'm frankly looking forward to the debate because I actually think Trump has a relatively easy job if he'll relax and do it.

-Nothing but he doesn't believe anything she said.
+But he doesn't believe anything she said.

-And now if you think about it.
+And now, if you think about it, that's about as tough a condemnation.

-That's about as tough a condemnation, and I'm not sure he meant it to be that tough.
+And I'm not sure he meant it to be that tough.

 I think he was just being honest.